ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

         - -foo
       :Model:                   # Substring: Add '-Wall' for all files of any test with 'Model' in its name
         - -Wall
-      :M(ain|odel):             #     Regex: Add 🏴‍☠️ flag for all files of any test with 'Main' or 'Model' in its name
+      :/M(ain|odel)/:           #     Regex: Add 🏴‍☠️ flag for all files of any test with 'Main' or 'Model' in its name
         - -🏴‍☠️
     :link:
       :tests/comm/TestUsart.c:  # Substring: Add '--bar --baz' to the link step of the TestUsart executable